 It is a small closed bay, with very warm waters, full of fish and marine wildlife.
 Partly organized, partly free to lie wherever you want.
 However, it gets very busy in July and August so you better come early in the morning to get a good spot.

-TIP: If you find that Anthony Quinn’s beach is too busy for your liking, go to the nearby beach of Ladiko, which is just behind the rocks and also well-organized.
+TIP: If you find that Anthony Quinn’s beach is too busy, go to the nearby beach of Ladiko, which is just behind the rocks and also well-organized.

 Tsampika Beach is a large, sandy, and beautiful beach with welcoming shallow light blue waters.
 It is fully organized and is very popular, especially among families.
 It took its name from the Monastery of Holy Mother Tsampika which stands on top of the hill right on the beach.

 There is an uphill trail with 301 wide steps leading to the Monastery with impressive views of the beach below.
 Inside the Monastery, you will see a masterpiece of an Icon of the Holy Mother, the Tsampika.
-Couples who would like to have babies, but facing problems to achieve it, come here, pray and seek Holy Mother’s help.
+Couples who would like to have babies, but facing problems in achieving it, come here, pray, and seek the Holy Mother’s help.

 One of the most impressive sites on Rhodes is Kallithea Springs, set at the Kallithea Bay with azure waters, surrounded by trees and gardens just 9 km from Rhodes town.
 It is a fully organized area with sunbeds and cafes and besides the beautiful beach, stroll the impressive round building built by the Italians.
 Look at the masterpiece of the floor made as a mosaic from small pebbles, really unique.
 There is an entrance ticket to the beach.

 Impressive Prasonisi beach is the southernmost tip of the island, 92 km from Rhodes town.
-Prasonisi is actually connected to the rest of the mainland by a narrow strip of sand almost 500 meters long, which in winter is covered by the waves!
-Prasonisi is quite unique as one side is always peaceful and the other wavy, which is why it is perfect for windsurfing lovers.
+Prasonisi is connected to the rest of the mainland by a narrow strip of sand almost 500 meters long, which in winter is covered by the waves!
+Prasonisi is unique as one side is always peaceful and the other wavy, which is why it is perfect for windsurfing lovers.
 It is fully organized with taverns and cafes.

 Day 3 on Rhodes Island – Lindos